almas-cp/Networx-trial-reset/README.md

 ## 📋 How It Works

+### The Trial Mechanism

+NetWorx stores its trial information in an SQLite database located at `C:\ProgramData\SoftPerfect\NetWorx\NetWorx.db3`.
+The `CONFIG` table contains trial-related parameters that track when the trial started and when to show the next reminder[attached_file:1].

-### Database Schema
+### Database Modifications

-The script modifies the `CONFIG` table in NetWorx's SQLite database:
+The script modifies two key parameters:

 ```sql
 UPDATE CONFIG